mhesh09/Associate-Backend-task-Codavatar/README.md

 You will be evaluated on the quality and correctness of the code, adherence to best practices, consideration for scalability, agility and modularity, and overall approach to the task.

 ## Task Submission Instructions
+- Fork the Repository
-- Clone the repository to your local system.
+- Clone the forked repository to your local system.
-- Complete the tasks as outlined in the README file and/or the GitHub issues.
+- Complete the tasks as outlined in the README file.
 - Use meaningful commit messages for any changes you make.
+- Push the committed changes to your forked repository
 - Submit your work by creating a pull request.

 Please complete the task within 2 days and notify me once your submission is ready for review.